joseph-flinn/site/frontend/posts/retro-failure-value-oasis.md

 Upon presenting the industry research and the different changes that were needed to deliver end-user value faster and in a more reliable way, it was both ignored and shot down.
 There were differing perspectives on how to approach the dependencies and how those dependencies should work.
 The path to being a high-performing technology organization was blocked.
 My personal value of being high-performing and working in a high-performing organization was blocked from becoming a reality.
-But instead of accepting this and readjusting alignment or moving on, I decided not to and continued working towards high performance anyway.
+But instead of accepting this and readjusting alignment or moving on, I decided to continue working towards high performance anyway.
 This decision put me and my team up against the organization structure; the DNA of the organization itself.

 Before taking the initial job as a DevOps Engineer, I knew that any organization that was correctly "doing DevOps" would rarely have a DevOps Engineer or a DevOps team.
 I made it my mission to accept